Who is Jim Jordan? 3 things to know about the House speaker hopeful

 While he was at Wisconsin, Jordan was a two-time NCAA wrestling champion, according to his House biography.
 Prior to that, he won the state championship four times when he was a high schooler in Ohio.

 He also worked as an assistant wrestling coach at Ohio State from 1986 to 1994.
-Decades-old allegations have followed Jordan, who has faced scrutiny about how much he knew about the allegations of sexual abuse against another coach when he was employed there.
+Decades-old allegations have followed Jordan, who has faced scrutiny about how much he knew about the allegations of sexual abuse against another coach, who is now dead, when he was employed there.

 In early July, Jordan told Fox News the allegations are “bogus.”